 Since 2007, Jim has been recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the field of Mergers and Acquisitions.
 During this time period he has also been recognized in Chambers & Partners USA as a leading lawyer in the fields of securities, corporate taxation and corporate law.
 In referring to his high-level practice and commitment to the needs of his clients, that highly acclaimed research-based directory writes of him, “James Smith focuses primarily on M&A and is described as a great lawyer by market sources.”
 It has also stated that “in advising clients in the area of M&A, corporate tax and securities regulation he has been referred to as “bright, capable and good with clients,” ”diligent,” “great to work with” and that he is a “prominent figure in Northwest Arkansas and has led a number of the large business transactions at a first-class level.”

-In addition to his recognition as a top Mergers and Acquisitions attorney, Jim is also recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the fields of Tax Law, Corporate Law and Securities and Capital Markets Law.
+In addition to his recognition as a top Mergers and Acquisitions attorney, Jim is also recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the fields of Tax Law, Corporate Law, Banking and Finance Law, Securitization and Structured Finance Law and Securities and Capital Markets Law.